Banuba/ve-sdk-iOS-export-sample/README.md

 [![](https://www.banuba.com/hubfs/Banuba_November2018/Images/Banuba%20SDK.png)](https://www.banuba.com/video-editor-sdk)

-# Banuba Video Editor SDK.
+# Video Editor SDK.
 Export Integration sample for iOS.
 Banuba [AI Video Editor SDK](https://www.banuba.com/video-editor-sdk) allows you to quickly integrate short video functionality into your mobile app.
 On this page, we will explain how to do so on iOS.

 - [Requirements](#Requirements)